Shiritai/xv6-ntu-mp/doc/mp2-spec.md

 1. Ensure [Git](https://git-scm.com/) is installed.
 2. Ensure you have a [GitHub account](https://github.com/).
 If not, please register first.
-3. Access the MP2-specific [GitHub Classroom link](https://classroom.github.com/a/lWbOc_kX), click **Accept this assignment**, and the system will create a dedicated repository for you named `mp2-<USERNAME>`.
+3. Visit the MP2-specific [GitHub Classroom link](https://classroom.github.com/a/r5_6Ja6Y), click **Accept this assignment**, and the system will create a dedicated assignment repository for you named `mp2-<USERNAME>`.
-4. Visit your MP2 repository at `https://github.com/ntuos2025/mp2-<USERNAME>`.
+4. Access your MP2 repository at `https://github.com/ntuos2025/mp2-<USERNAME>`.
 5. Clone the repository locally:
     ```bash
     git clone https://github.com/ntuos2025/mp2-<USERNAME>
     ```
-6. Fill in your student ID in the `student_id.txt` file within the repository, for example:
+6. Enter your student ID in the `student_id.txt` file within the repository, for example:
     ```log
     b12345678
     ```
 7. Run the `mp2.sh` MP2 script tool:
     ```bash
-    ./mp2.sh pull  # Prepare the ntuos/mp2 container
+    ./mp2.sh setup  # Basic setup
     ```
     For additional usage details, run `./mp2.sh` to view them.
 8. [Run functionality tests](#mp2sh-script-usage-guide) (public tests):
     ```bash
-    ./mp2.sh test [cmd]
+    ./mp2.sh test [case]  # See the appendix for more information
     ```
+    Since the template code has not yet implemented the system call, the default compilation will not succeed.

 # Grading Criteria and Submission Method